pbhu1024/awesome-augmented-language-model/README.md

 ## Model
 ❗  Here, only generative language models are included.
 ### Foundation Model
+- Bubeck, Sébastien and Chandrasekaran, Varun and Eldan, Ronen and Gehrke, Johannes and Horvitz, Eric and Kamar, Ece and Lee, Peter and Lee, Yin Tat and Li, Yuanzhi and Lundberg, Scott and Nori, Harsha and Palangi, Hamid and Ribeiro, Marco Tulio and Zhang, Yi, **Sparks of Artificial General Intelligence: Early experiments with GPT-4**, 2023 [[Paper]](http://arxiv.org/abs/2303.12712)

+- OpenAI, **GPT-4 Technical Report**, 2023 [[Paper]](https://cdn.openai.com/papers/gpt-4.pdf)

+- Touvron, Hugo and Lavril, Thibaut and Izacard, Gautier and Martinet, Xavier and Lachaux, Marie-Anne and Lacroix, Timothée and Rozière, Baptiste and Goyal, Naman and Hambro, Eric and Azhar, Faisal and Rodriguez, Aurelien and Joulin, Armand and Grave, Edouard and Lample, Guillaume, **LLaMA: Open and Efficient Foundation Language Models**, 2023 [[Paper]](http://arxiv.org/abs/2302.13971)

+- Wei, Chengwei and Wang, Yun-Cheng and Wang, Bin and Kuo, C.-C. Jay, **An Overview on Language Models: Recent Developments and Outlook**, 2023 [[Paper]](http://arxiv.org/abs/2303.05759)

 - Amatriain, Xavier, **Transformer models: an introduction and catalog**, 2023 [[Paper]](http://arxiv.org/abs/2302.07730)

 - Zhou, Ce and Li, Qian and Li, Chen and Yu, Jun et al., **A Comprehensive Survey on Pretrained Foundation Models: A History from BERT to ChatGPT**, 2023 [[Paper]](http://arxiv.org/abs/2302.09419)